 6.00pm: Dinner at camp with a group meeting and discussion.
 Some of our signature dishes include an Aussie BBQ, Indonesian Nasi Goreng and an Italian feast!

-7pm-9pm: Possibility to aid Avocet researchers in Nailtail Nursery monitoring.
+7pm-9pm: Aiding Avocet researchers in Nailtail Nursery monitoring and tagging (as required)

 We are a not-for-profit conservation organisation first and foremost.
 The costs involved in our trips cover our expenses and small overheads.
 Any profit we make goes right back into our conservation programs.

 Travel to and from Avocet Nature Refuge from Emerald and to local areas in Wild Mob’s Troop Carrier